Many workers are unaware that how their employer classifies them can have a significant impact on their paychecks.

 - Lost back pay in case you were discriminated against

 - Unpaid local minimum wages

 - Reimbursement for phone bills and miles driven

-Looking for a Los Angeles Employee Misclassification Lawyer?
+Looking for an Employee Misclassification Lawyer?
 Get in Touch

 It’s essential to contact an experienced employee misclassification attorney to evaluate the circumstances of your case and determine the right course of action.
 If you discover your employer has misclassified you, we can help you.
 Call us today at 213-277-7444 or fill out our online contact form to schedule a consultation with our law firm.